Factor models on locally tree-like graphs: Introduction

+the $\nu^h_T$-expectation (averaged over $T\sim\mu$) of half the number of edge agreements incident to the root. \end{ex}

-For interpolation in $\be$ on a compact interval $[\be_0,\be_1]$ using $h\in\hstar$, we require the following regularity condition: \bnm \item[\hypdiffbeta] On $[\be_0,\be_1]$, $\mu^\indir$-a.s.\ the functions $\be\mapsto h^\be_{j\to\rt}(\si)$ are continuous with total variation bounded by a deterministic constant depending only on $\be_0,\be_1$. \enm We define the analogous condition \hypdiffB\ for interpolation in $B$ on a compact interval $[B_0,B_1]$.
-The condition of boundedness in total variation is implied for example whenever the functions $h$ are (anti-)monotone in the interpolation parameter.
+For interpolation in $\be$ on a compact interval $[\be_0,\be_1]$ using some particular $h\in\hstar$, we require the following regularity condition on $h$: \begin{longlist} \item[\hypdiffbeta] On $[\be_0,\be_1]$, for all $\si\in\spins$ it holds $\mu^\indir$-a.s. that the function $\be\mapsto h^\be_{x\to y}(\si)$ is continuous with total variation in $\be$ bounded by a deterministic constant depending only on $\be_0,\be_1$. \end{longlist} Likewise for interpolation in $B$ on a compact interval $[B_0,B_1]$ using $h\in\hstar$ we require \begin{longlist} \item[\hypdiffB] On $[B_0,B_1]$, for all $\si\in\spins$ it holds $\mu ^\indir$-a.s. that the function $B\mapsto h^B_{x\to y}(\si)$ is continuous with total variation in $B$ bounded by a deterministic constant depending only on $B_0,B_1$. \end{longlist} The condition of boundedness in total variation is implied for example whenever the functions $h$ are (anti-)monotone in the interpolation parameter.